Table types

 • OLAP-type workloads or mixed workloads — with queries where many columns of a single row are retrieved all at once.

-Data Warehouse environment (OLAP-type workloads) — with aggregations of many values of a single column or regular selects/updates of small number of columns
+Data warehouse environment (OLAP-type workloads) — with aggregations of many values of a single column or regular selects/updates of a small number of columns

 Found a mistake?
 Seleсt text and press Ctrl+Enter to report it